 It was just that simple.
 And yet that profound.

-For days I’ve been thinking about this.
-Just what is retirement anyway?
+For several days after that, I pondered the question: Just what is retirement anyway?

 Or maybe it’s time we call bull-crap on those statistics and the pessimists who publish them and come up with our own definition of retirement.

 Jacob Fisker did.
 He’s the author of Early Retirement Extreme.